All Episodes

 That's right.

-However, on a scale of centuries now, on a scale of centuries, we do think we're going to have a repeat of the Tunguska incident.
+However, on a scale of centuries now, on a scale of centuries, we do think we're going to have a repeat of the Tungusta incident, which means an area the size of a city could be wiped out if one of these mountain-sized meteors hits the Earth.

 And they're beginning to assign kilotonnage.

-As a matter of fact, The one, I believe, that detonated recently over El Paso was nearly a kiloton, they thought.
+As a matter of fact, the one I believe that detonated recently over El Paso was nearly a kiloton, they thought.

 That's very conceivable.

-Yeah, that's a pretty good-sized bang.
+Yeah, that's pretty good-size bang.

-But again, I say, nobody called officials in El Paso and said, hey, El Paso, we've got this warning for you.
+But again, I say, nobody called officials in El Paso and said, hey, El Paso, we've got this warning for you, because they didn't know until it happened.

-That's right, there's almost no warning at all.
+There's almost no warning at all.

 No warning.

-So, it meant that perhaps there would be this huge fireball opening up over my graduation date, and I guess I would never get my diploma.
+So it meant that perhaps there would be this huge fireball opening up over my graduation date, and I guess I would never get my diploma.

 However, it missed the Earth.